 The Sinai Peninsula And The Red Sea Travel Guide

 Sinai is about contrasts.
 This is a desert interior full of history: here Moses received the Ten Commandments en route to the Promised Land; the Pharaohs found gold and searched for their gods; and the Bedouins still camp beside ruins of Crusader Forts.
-Christianity, Judaism and Islam know Sinai as a holy land and over the years prophets, saints, pilgrims and warriors have crossed this vast nothingness.
+Christianity, Judaism and Islam all consider Sinai a holy land and over the years prophets, saints, pilgrims and warriors have crossed this vast nothingness in search of the divine.
 Mount Sinai and St Catherine's Monastery, at its foot, are frequently visited.

 Become our The Sinai Peninsula And The Red Sea Travel Expert